deeontherock/KBT_website/README.md

 ## Custom CSS Classes
 ```
-The classes I created are:
+The classes I created include:

-1. nav-bar: This is the main navigation.
+1. nav-bar: main navigation (not yet functional).

-2. header: This is the decorative heading section.
+2. jumbotron (Bootstrap): decorative heading section.

-3. wrapper: I created this to wrap the main content.
+3. wrapper: wraps the main content.

-4. footer: This holds the contact information.
+4. footer: holds the contact information.

 ```

 ## Custom JavaScript Functions
 ```
 The javascript functions I created are:

-1. function name ex( animate() )
-.. what function does ex( animate() is used to move the elements in the info div across the screen)
+1. setTimeout function- created for the slidedown announcement bar at the top of the page.

 ```